rundeck/rundeck/docs/en/10-plugins/01-chapter11.md

 2. Write shell/system scripts that implement your desired behavior and put them in a zip file with some metadata.
 See [Script Plugin Development](#script-plugin-development).

-In both manners, the resultant plugin archive file, either a .jar java archive, or a .zip file archive will be placed in the `$RDECK_BASE/libext` dir.
+Either way, the resultant plugin archive file, either a .jar java archive, or a .zip file archive, will be placed in the `$RDECK_BASE/libext` dir.

 Java Plugin Development
 --------

-Java plugins are distributed as .jar files containing the necessary classes to provide one or more services.
+Java plugins are distributed as .jar files containing the necessary classes for one or more service provider.

-The `.jar` file you distribute must have this metdata within the Manifest for the jar file to be correctly loaded by the system:
+The `.jar` file you distribute must have this metdata within the main Manifest forthe jar file to be correctly loaded by the system:

 * `Rundeck-Plugin-Archive: true`
 * `Rundeck-Plugin-Classnames: classname,..`